 These are the settings used to test the JBL Tune 510BT.
 Our results are only valid in this configuration.

 The integrated mic delivers decent performance.
-Recorded speech sounds reasonably clear and quite natural, if a little thin.
+Recorded speech sounds reasonably clear and quite natural but lacking in body.

 The integrated mic offers mediocre noise handling performance.
 People on the other end of the line can struggle to understand you if you call from a noisy or crowded environment, like a subway car or a sports stadium.

 The JBL Tune 510BT offer satisfactory overall battery performance.
-Depending on your usage habits, you can expect more than 38 hours of playback time on a single charge, which should be more than enough to last for a couple of days and is relatively close to the advertised battery life of 40 hours.
-They also have a quick charge feature, with five minutes of charging being advertised to supply two hours of playtime, though we don't currently test this.
+They manufacturer advertises them to last 40 hours continuously, and we measured a nearly similar amount.
+However, keep in mind that battery life can vary depending on use.
+These on-ears have a quick charge feature, so five minutes of charging can supply two hours of playtime.
 Unfortunately, they don't have any power-saving features, like an auto-off timer or a standby mode, to help conserve the charge when not in use.

 These headphones have great Bluetooth connectivity.
-They support Bluetooth 5.0 and multi-device pairing, allowing you to listen to content from both your phone or computer without having to go through the re-pairing process, though incoming phone calls take priority over any other system's audio.
-Unfortunately, their latency on PCs, mobile iOS, and Android devices is somewhat high, which could be disruptive if you plan on using them to stream video content.
-That said, apps and devices compensate to varying degrees for latency, so your real-world experience may vary.
+They support Bluetooth 5.0 and multi-device pairing, allowing you to listen to content from your phone or computer without going through the re-pairing process.
+However, incoming phone calls take priority over any other system's audio.
+Unfortunately, their latency on PCs, mobile iOS, and Android devices is somewhat high, which can be disruptive if you use them to stream video content.
+That said, apps and devices compensate to varying degrees for latency.